pytorch/pytorch/docs/source/notes/cuda.rst

 * No non-captured CUDA work may run in this process (on any thread) while capture is underway.
 * CPU work is not captured.
 If the captured ops include CPU work, that work will be elided during replay.
 * Every replay reads from and writes to the same (virtual) memory addresses.
+* Dynamic control flow (based on CPU or GPU data) is prohibited.
 * Dynamic shapes are prohibited.
 The graph assumes every tensor in the captured op sequence has the same size and layout in every replay.
 * Using multiple streams in a capture is allowed, but there are :ref:`restrictions<multistream-capture>`.